gabbyz297/ADMIXTURE-Analysis/Pipeline.md

 `multiqc .`

-## Install Trimmomatic using Miniconda 🐍
+## Install Trim Galore using Miniconda 🐍
-`Trimmomatic` trims reads based on either a sliding window with parameters you set, or it can automatically trim leading and trailing sequences based on FastQC results.
+`trim_galore` removes adaptors and trims reads based on a specified quality score.

-Create a conda environment to install Trimmomatic into:
+Create a conda environment to install Trim Galore into:
-`conda create -n trimmomatic`
+`conda create -n trim_galore`

-Activate the Trimmomatic conda environment:
+Activate the Trim Galore conda environment:
-`conda activate trimmomatic`
+`conda activate trim_galore`

-Install Trimmomatic in the Trimmomatic conda environment:
+Install Trim Galore in the Trim Galore conda environment:
-`conda install -c bioconda trimmomatic`
+`conda install -c bioconda trim_galore`

-## Run Trimmomatic ✂️
+## Run Trim Galore ✂️
-`Trimmomatic` parameters will depend on FastQC results.
+`trim_galore` parameters will depend on FastQC results.
 High quality sequence data may allow for more stringent paramenters whereas average sequence quality may require you to relax some parameters to prevent throwing out the majority of your reads.

 `#!/bin/bash`